 - Functionality and build quality

 The plans to be provided must include a site analysis (context), site design response (opportunities and constraints), and design proposal.
-A copy of the plans and presentation need to be provided to the City no less than a week prior to the scheduled DRP meeting date.
+A copy of the plans and presentation need to be provided to the City no less than two weeks prior to the scheduled DRP meeting date.
+The Powerpoint presentation is required to be submitted two days prior to the scheduled DRP meeting date.

-Applicants will be invited to attend at the relevant part of the DRP meeting (multiple items may be on the agenda), however all formal communication with the Panel will be through the Director Planning and Development Services or the Manager Planning Services who will liaise directly with the Chairperson.
-Panel members are strictly prohibited from individual communication with proponents or interested persons on business before the Panel outside of the meeting structure adopted by the Planning and Development Services Committee and/or Council.
+Applicants will be invited to attend at the relevant part of the DRP meeting (multiple items may be on the agenda), however all formal communication with the Panel will be through the Director Planning and Development Services or Manager Development Approvals who will liaise directly with the Chairperson.
+Panel members are strictly prohibited from individual communication with proponents or interested persons on business before the Panel outside of the meeting structure adopted by Council.